 - The Milan Pass is the most comprehensive city pass for Milan.
 It allows you free entry to 12 popular sights and museums in Milan.
 Choose between free public transport or the hop-on hop-off bus.
 In addition, you will get discounts on various tours, in restaurants and shops.

-- The Milan City Pass is ideal for Milan visitors who do not need to see all the museums and sights but who want to profit from skip-the-line and free entry to much visited sights such as Milan Cathedral and The Last Supper.
-Also included is free airport transfer from one of the three airports near Milan to the city centre and a free city walk with a guide.
+- The Milan City Pass is ideal for Milan visitors who do not need to see all the museums and sights but who want to profit from skip-the-line and free entry to much visited sights such as Milan Cathedral and Teatro alla Scala.
+A handy app with audioguide and discounts on other attractions and museums in Milan are also included in this digital pass.

 Compare Milan citypasses and day passes:

 - Or public transport

 Milan City Pass

 - Museum for Science and Technology